 Processing Collapse is a public art project about extinction made for public libraries.

 This work began with marking the collapse of our regional ash trees due to the introduction of the Emerald Ash Borer (EAB).
 In just over a decade, 99% of the mature ash in our region died as a result of EAB infestation.
 Seen another way, 7% of our forest was lost in the blink of an eye.
-We want to acknowledge and mark that loss as a relevant, historic event with lasting impacts on our lives and ecosystems.
+We want to acknowledge the magnitude of that loss as a relevant, historic event with lasting impacts on our lives and ecosystems.
+Noticing the impacts of non-native insects, fungal blights, and extraction on other tree species has inspired the expansion of our research.
+We strive to build relationship between the public and our changing forests in our last free commons.

 Making Extinction Public